isilveira/sample-store/README.md

 # sample-store
-Sample project of an online store
+Sample project to use in implementations of future Libraries and Concepts.

+RESTFul + CQRS

+WebAPI + MediatR + EntityFrameworkCore